MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cchecklistbox-class.md

 ### <a name="parameters"></a>Parametreler

 *nStyle*<br/>
-Yapılacaklar listesi kutusu onay kutularına stilini belirler.
+Denetim listesi kutusundaki onay kutularının stilini belirler.

 ### <a name="remarks"></a>Açıklamalar